 - Color identification

+These coffee filter flowers look gorgeous displayed in the window.
 We decided we liked the flowers better when they’re taped directly to the window, as the colors are brighter.
 That’s in comparison to placing the flowers on a piece of contact paper to display in the window.

-Preschool Lesson Plans for Spring
+Flower Lesson Plans

 Originally published April 2015